qvik/helsinkios-visionos-portals/README.md

 # Acknowledgements & attritions

-The image / video resources used are free downloads from
+The 3D model, image and video resources used are free downloads from

+- turbosquid.com
 - texturify.com
 - vecteezy.com